alberto-valdeolivas/RWR-MH/README.md

 There are three different elements in this repository:

 1. **/Scripts_and_Files Folder**: It contains the scripts and the files used to obtain the results shown in the article: "Random Walk with Restart on Multiplex and Heterogeneous Biological Networks".

-2. **/RWR-M.zip**: It contains all the files and scripts needed to perform a random walk with restart on a multiplex network (RWR-M) such as described in the article: "Random Walk with Restart on Multiplex and Heterogeneous Biological Networks"
+2. **/RWR-M.zip**: It contains all the files and scripts needed to perform a random walk with restart on a multiplex network (RWR-M) such as described in the article: "Random Walk with Restart on Multiplex and Heterogeneous Biological Networks".

-3. **/RWR-MH.zip:** It contains all the files and scripts needed to perform a random walk with restart on a multiplex and heterogeneous network (RWR-MH) such as described in the article: "Random Walk with Restart on Multiplex and Heterogeneous Biological Networks"
+3. **/RWR-MH.zip:** It contains all the files and scripts needed to perform a random walk with restart on a multiplex and heterogeneous network (RWR-MH) such as described in the article: "Random Walk with Restart on Multiplex and Heterogeneous Biological Networks".

+## RWR-H

+Random walk with restart on a biological multiplex network integrated by 3 layers accounting for different types of links among proteins (PPI, pathways and co-expression).
+The user provides an initial protein or set of proteins, seed nodes, and the algorithm will measure the proximity of every protein within the network to the input seeds.

+#### Installation

+All the scripts and files needed to run the algorithm can be obtained by download the compressed file [/RWR-M.zip] (https://github.com/alberto-valdeolivas/RWR-MH/blob/master/RWR-M.zip).
+Extract the file in the desired location within your computer.
+The scripts are written in R with some functions developped in C++.
+Therefore, in order to execute it you need to install [R] (https://cran.r-project.org/doc/manuals/r-release/R-admin.html).

+#### Usage

+Once the compressed file is extracted, you should move to this folder.
+The main script is called RWR-M.R and if you open it you can find a detailed explanation of the process along with instructions about how to execute it, the input required files and the output files that will be created.
+A case example with all the required files is provided.
+To run the algorithm, you need to type in the command line the following order:

+`Rscript RWR-M.R Input_Files/Seeds_Example.txt Input_Files/Parameters_Example.txt Results_Example`

+1. **Input_Files/Seeds_Example.txt**: This first parameter makes reference to the seed proteins.
+It should be a plain text file containing the seeds proteins (One protein per line and at least one protein).
+In the provided example TP53 and LMNB1 genes will be took as seeds.
+To use your own seeds you can either modify this file or reference here to another plain text file.

+1. **Input_Files/Seeds_Example.txt**: This first parameter makes reference to the seed proteins.
+It should be a plain text file containing the seeds proteins (One protein per line and at least one protein).
+In the provided example TP53 and LMNB1 genes will be took as seeds.
+To use your own seeds you can either modify this file or reference here to another plain text file.